Maharana Pratap Singh Biography- 1572- 1597

 Practically, Mughals won the battle at the end, but they got nothing out of it.
 As certainly, Maharana Pratap had totally destroyed the aims of Akbar.
 You probably asked why?
 As an answer to the first wish, I don’t need to tell, right?

-Still I want to clarify that how wishes of Akbar remained unfulfilled.
+Still I want to clarify that how the wishes of Akbar remained unfulfilled.

 In a very short period of time, Maharana Pratap again captured several forts and Udaigarh fort under his control.